 • Addressing pain and pain relief in patient and caregiver education.
 Examples offered include publications that stress pain management and review of computer-generated information sheets that are distributed with medication.

-Susie McBeth, JCAHO’s associate director, department of standards, says the pain management additions stemmed from a concern that patients’ pain continues to be undertreated.
-"We had standards in the manual that really related more to the dying patient, even though it was implied that all patients should really have good pain management."
+Susie McBeth, JCAHO’s associate director in the department of standards, says the pain management additions stem from a concern that patients’ pain continues to be undertreated.
+"We had standards in the manual that really related more to the dying patient, even though it was implied that all patients should have good pain management."

 She adds the standard regarding pain assessment is key to proper pain care."Really listening to the patient is the important part of it," McBeth says.
 "You really need to listen to the patient and don’t bring your own bias into it about how much pain you think that patient is feeling."